 Let X, Y be non-empty sets.
-A one-way function f is an injective function $f: X \to Y$ such that f(x) can be computed in time polynomial in the length |x| of x for all $x \in X$ but there is no algorithm computing $f^{-1}(y)$ efficiently for any interesting fraction of arguments $y \in range(f)$.
+A one-way function f is an injective function f: $X \rightarrow Y$ such that f(x) can be computed in time polynomial in the length |x| of x for all $x \in X$ but there is no algorithm computing $f^{-1}(y)$ efficiently for any interesting fraction of arguments $y \in \text{range}(f)$ .

 Unfortunately, no one has yet proved the existence of one-way functions.
 Complexity theory is still not ready to handle this extremely difficult problem.
 Moreover, classical complexity theory mainly deals with worst-case complexity what is by no means ideal from the viewpoint of cryptology.
-The reasons for this are as follows:
+The reasons for this are as follows: End